hexhowells/NeuralGolfing/README.md

 # NeuralGolfing
-Generalising functions with the fewest number of neural network parameters
+**Neural Golfing:** Generalising functions with the fewest number of neural network parameters